rkcosmos/deepcut/examples/README.md

 | Bigram + Linear SVC            | 76.56    | 82.78     | 82.23  | 82.50  |
 | Bigram + TDIDF + Logistic Reg  | 65.48    | 93.53     | 65.53  | 77.07  |
 | Bigram + TFIDF + Linear SVC    | 78.21    | 89.84     | 79.75  | 84.50  |

+## License

+Please refer to the license from the repository for each corpus before usage.